The Miami Heat have only been around since the 1988-89 campaign, but they already have a rather rich history in the NBA.

 Obviously, the Heat aren’t at the level of cornerstone franchises like the Boston Celtics or Los Angeles Lakers, but the fact that they have already won three championships in spite of being a hair over three decades old is pretty impressive.

-Numerous great players have already come and go in Miami, and there will surely be more on the horizon.
+There are numerous great players who have already come and go in Miami, and there will surely be more on the horizon.

 5. Tim Hardaway

 Hardaway helped pioneer the beginning of NBA success in South Beach, arriving via trade with the Golden State Warriors midway through the 1995-96 season and playing a major role in leading the Heat to six straight playoff appearances between 1996 and 2001.